 - Half-price subsidy

 This is a state-level solar incentive meant to encourage the use of renewable energy sources.
 Eligible households within the state can apply for the solar rebate in Victoria as soon as the purchase or need any solar product installed on their property.

 For over two years now, Victoria’s state government has been handing out these rebates on limited monthly allocations.
 About 3000 limited rebates are released each month to different applicants on a first-come, first-served basis.
-Applicants can make an application at point of sale through a solar retailer or claim the rebates themselves through the state’s websites so long as the application falls within outlined timelines.
+Applicants can make an application at the point of sale through a solar retailer or claim the rebates themselves through the state’s websites so long as the application falls within outlined timelines.

 Note: The Victorian solar rebate should not be confused with the federal-level STC-based solar rebates.
 This particular rebate is a state-level initiative that can be added on top of the federal rebate to cut the cost of solar PV systems by a significant margin.

 State-level solar rebates in Victoria are also handed out to eligible solar buyers on a regular basis, but how exactly do they work?

 Individually, Victoria also provides some extra incentive under the Victorian Solar Homes scheme.
 Under the scheme, discounts are made available that could cover anything from 50% of the total cost of a solar kit.
 Indeed, as you may have already seen, thousands of homeowners and eligible NGOs have benefited from the scheme in the last few years.